 Reduce the strength of the tool to around 50-70% in the toolbar, then using a small brush, paint around the edge of the vehicle to simulate the natural lens blur.
 The edges farthest away require more blurring than the foreground.

-A great way to finish off an image with some natural color grading and lighting effects is using my free light leak overlays.
+A great way to finish off an image with some natural color grading and lighting effects is using my light leak overlays.
 Open one or more files then copy and paste them into the document and scale them to size.
 Change the blending mode to Screen to make the dark background invisible, allowing the colourful portion to interact with the image.

 Reduce the opacity of the layer to adjust the impact of the overlay.
 Layering up overlays can add some vibrant light casts across the image.